osrf/gazebo_tutorials/haptix_install/tutorial.md

 The HAPTIX project simulates advanced robotic prosthetic limbs to allow researchers and developers to test their control software before running on the real hardware.
-The HAPTIX setup is composed by a Gazebo simulator, a client library and a client controller.
-The Gazebo simulator runs on a Linux machine, whereas the client library and the client controller can run in Linux and Windows hosts.
+The HAPTIX setup is composed of a Gazebo simulator, a client library and a client controller.
+The Gazebo simulator runs on a Linux machine, whereas the client library and the client controller can run on Linux and Windows hosts.
 This tutorial will guide your through the installation of Gazebo and the client library.
 Check out the rest of the HAPTIX tutorials for instructions on how to create your own hand controller.

 # Gazebo installation

-Before installing Gazebo, you need a machine with Ubuntu 14.04 64 bits installed.
+Before installing Gazebo, you need a machine with Ubuntu 14.04 64-bit installed.
 Once your Linux machine is ready, open up a terminal and run the following command: